Klinefelter Syndrome (KS)

 What causes Klinefelter syndrome (KS)?

-The extra chromosome results from a random error that occurs when a sperm or egg is formed; this error causes an extra X cell to be included each time the cell divides to form new cells.
-In very rare cases, more than one extra X or an extra Y is included.
+This error causes an extra X chromosome to be included each time the cell divides to form new cells.
+In very rare cases, more than one extra X chromosome or an extra Y chromosome is included.

 How many people are affected by or at risk for Klinefelter syndrome (KS)?